 “I’ve been working with a lot of writers and producers, coming up with different sounds.
 My style’s not going to be too far away from the likes of Josh Groban or Michael Bublé but we’ll be keeping it young and fresh.”

 In the meantime, he's busy promoting his new single, "Let The River Run," a collaboration with Derry's Mairead Carlin.
-The song, a cover of Carly Simon's Oscar-winning single, is on release from this week on iTunes and has already been making waves back home in Derry, where it was used as the official anthem for its City of Culture year.
+The song, a cover of Carly Simon's Oscar-winning single, is available on iTunes and made waves back home in Derry when it was released three years ago.
+It was even used as the official anthem for its City of Culture year.

-Produced by Frank Gallagher, the song was debuted by the pair at the huge Sons and Daughters concert in their native city last January.
+Produced by Frank Gallagher, the song was debuted by the McGinty and Carlin at the huge Sons and Daughters concert in their native city in January 2014.
 It was well received by the audience – but the cover also impressed Carly Simon herself.
 The legendary singer was so touched by their melodic version, she offered to release it as a single through her record company Iris Records in a joint venture with McGinty’s own company, Walled City records.

-And, in a move that stunned McGinty and Carlin, she invited the pair to perform with her on stage at a star-studded charity event in Beverley Hills last October.
+And, in a move that stunned McGinty and Carlin, she invited the pair to perform with her on stage at a star-studded charity event in Beverley Hills that October.

 “When we heard Carly’s reaction we couldn’t quite believe it,” he said.
 “Lots of singers cover songs and 99% of the time, you’re never going to hear from the artist because there are so many people that do their songs.